Adam Black

 Year of Call 2020

-Adam has extensive knowledge and interest in cases involving issues of mental health law and capacity.
+Adam's public law practice has principally related to cases involving issues of mental health law and capacity.
 He has been instructed to appear before the Mental Health Tribunal for Scotland and has regularly been appointed as a curator ad litem.
 He has acted in several appeals relating to decisions of the Mental Health Tribunal for Scotland, in proceedings under the Adults with Incapacity (Scotland) Act 2000, and in related judicial reviews.
+He has also acted in cases relating to children's hearings/referrals, prison law; and human rights.

 Representative Cases